On the 2018 World Cup's longest day, the fan park where it never goes dark felt like the most appropriate place to watch the late kick-off.

 Those on the way home missed a goal entirely suited to its match.
 Mario Mandzukic collapsed into a diving header as Nigeria took a relaxed approach to set-piece defending and Oghenekaro Etebo put through his own net.

 Yet, even when they are not at full capacity, a fine Croatian generation nearing the end of their collective journey are always worth watching – if only for their esteemed midfield duo.

 Clasico rivals in their day jobs, Luka Modric and Ivan Rakitic were made to play football together.

-Modric, all silky, shuffling deftness, is just about the perfect player to enjoy underneath an ornate work of art like St. Petersburg's famous church.
-The Real Madrid maestro sees games in high-definition, with the broadest spectrum of colors.
+Modric, all silky, shuffling deftness, is just about the perfect player to enjoy underneath an ornate work of art like St Petersburg's famous church.
+The Real Madrid maestro sees games in high-definition, with the broadest spectrum of colours.
 A Nigeria side blundering along in analogue never stood much of a chance.

 If Modric is the architect – the man who sees it all and has the grand plan – Rakitic is the man entrusted with slamming the bricks and mortar into place.
 Every act from the Barcelona star is laced with purpose as he disrupts the opposition and shifts his team on to the front foot.

 Andrej Kramaric almost headed home Croatia's second when Rakitic popped up on the left and curled in a delicious "score me" cross.

 Ante Rebic missed terribly on the volley in the 55th minute, Ivan Perisic crossing after Rakitic sliced Nigeria open with a sumptuous throughball – the offside flag sparing the Eintracht Frankfurt forward's blushes.

 It is now three defeats out of three for African nations at Russia 2018 and Nigeria's race was run from the moment William Troost-Ekong discovered impromptu wrestling was no better way to defend a corner than the earlier game of statues.